Grading Policies

 If a student cannot complete course requirements by the end of the term due to extenuating circumstances as verified by the instructor, the instructor may assign a grade of “I,” provided this occurs after the withdrawal date.
 Student must have completed at least 75% of coursework.
 If the extenuating circumstances occur prior to the withdrawal date, the student should withdraw from the course.

 By assigning a grade of “I,” the professor indicates that the student has the potential to earn a passing grade by satisfactorily completing the unfinished course work within a reasonable amount of time as agreed to by both student and instructor but no later than by the end of the next major term.
-If the student fails to meet the objectives by the conclusion of the following major term, the “I” converts to a grade of “F.” (Major terms are the fall and spring terms.
+(Major terms are the fall and spring terms.
 Students with an “I” in fall must complete work by end of spring term.
 Students with an “I” in spring or summer must complete work by end of fall term.)

-Instructors who award a grade of “I” must submit an Incomplete Grade Form (IGF) and provide a copy of the form to the student and department chair.
+Instructors who award a grade of “I” must submit an Incomplete Grade Form (IGF) and provide a copy of the form to the student and collegewide chair.
 The instructor must document on the IGF the work already completed during the term, as well as outstanding requirements.

 - A grade of “I” cannot be assigned to a course if the student drops or withdraws from the course.